torvalds/linux/Documentation/i2c/busses/i2c-sis630.rst

 Description
 -----------

-This SMBus only driver is known to work on motherboards with the above named chipsets.
+This SMBus only driver is kanalwn to work on motherboards with the above named chipsets.

 If you see something like this::